zeroxf89/agenticSeek/README.md

 python3 main.py
 ```

-### 4️⃣ **Alternative: Run the Assistant (Own Server)**
+### 4️⃣ **Alternative: Run the LLM on your own server**

-Get the ip address of the machine that will run the model
+On your "server" that will run the AI model, get the ip address

 ```sh
 ip a | grep "inet " | grep -v 127.0.0.1 | awk '{print $2}' | cut -d/ -f1
 ```

-On the other machine that will run the model execute the script in stream_llm.py
+Clone the repository and then, run the script `stream_llm.py` in `server/`

 ```sh
 python3 stream_llm.py
 ```

+Now on your personal computer:

+Clone the repository.

 Change the `config.ini` file to set the `provider_name` to `server` and `provider_model` to `deepseek-r1:7b`.
 Set the `provider_server_address` to the ip address of the machine that will run the model.